PGY1 Ambualatory care HIV

 UC Davis Health and Pharmacy Services

 UC Davis Health is a major academic health center located in Sacramento, California.
-Pharmacy services recruits, hires and trains caregivers to provide progressive pharmacy services as collaborative team members to support optimal patient outcomes.
+The Department of Pharmacy services recruits, hires and trains providers to provide progressive pharmacy services as collaborative team members to support optimal patient outcomes.

 More about the Department can be found on our Webpage